-It’s a well-known factoid: it’s six to seven times more expensive to acquire a new customer than it is to retain an existing one.
+It’s a well-known fact: it’s six to seven times more expensive to acquire a new customer than it is to retain an existing one.
 So if you have ingrained bad customer service habits, you’re expending a tremendous amount of energy chasing new business to mitigate the loss of your customers.
-If you’re committed to bettering your customer service strategy, then the logical course of action is to focus on customer retention as well, and building a sustainable relationship with clients.
+If you’re committed to bettering your customer service strategy, then the logical course of action is to focus on customer retention as well, and building a sustainable relationship with loyal customers.

 Accompany the entire customer journey

 Bad customer service often means abandoning a customer as soon as you’ve closed a sale.
 This is a huge obstacle to product adoption and customer success, which means that you’ll have a hard time retaining customers.
 Moreover, it set up your support team for failure further down the line, and is a sign of poor internal communication.